Easy Salted Caramel Sauce: Hostess Gift, or Just for You

 Can I store the leftovers?

-Store any leftovers in a small, airtight container or glass mason jar, or cover the serving pitcher with plastic wrap and store it in the refrigerator.
+Store any leftovers in a small airtight container or a glass mason jar.
+Alternatively, cover the serving pitcher with plastic wrap and store it in the refrigerator.
 When ready to serve again, just reheat the caramel in the microwave.
-But be careful not to go too long, as the caramel sauce can burn.
+However, be careful not to let it simmer for too long, as the caramel sauce can burn.

 Print